 Where are you now on your writing journey, in August 2012?
 (London Olympics)

 I have 2 thriller novels out, Pentecost and Prophecy, in the ARKANE series.
 They have sold ~40,000 copies.
-I have finished the first draft of the third book in the series, Exodus and I’m working on 2 other fiction books.
+I have finished the first draft of the third book in the series, Exodus and I'm working on 2 other fiction books.
 I have signed with a New York literary agent to represent my fiction.
-I have 2 non-fiction books available, including a re-release of my career change book, How to love your job or find a new one.
+I have 2 non-fiction books available, including a re-release of my career change book.
 I have a fiction website and blog at JFPenn.com.

 TheCreativePenn.com has been voted one of the Top 10 Blogs for Writers 2 years running and has monthly visitors of ~ 40,000.
 The Creative Penn podcast has over 130 episodes, over 70 hours of free audio on writing, publishing and book marketing.
 It has had over 60,000 downloads.
 My YouTube channel has had over 102,000 views.
 I am on multiple social networks, primarily twitter @thecreativepenn where I have close to 30,000 followers.